 Teck has made significant progress implementing the Elk Valley Water Quality Plan.
 Water treatment facilities are operating now that are successfully improving water quality with more facilities planned and under construction.

-Our first water treatment facility is successfully treating 7.5 million litres of water per day at our Line Creek operation and we are seeing reductions in selenium and nitrate concentrations downstream.
+Our first water treatment facility is successfully treating 7.5 million litres of water per day at our Line Creek Operations and we are seeing reductions in selenium and nitrate concentrations downstream.

-Our third water treatment facility is currently under construction at our Fording River Operations and is expected to come online in 2021 with capacity to treat up to 20 million litres of water per day.
+Our third water treatment facility, the Fording River South Water Treatment Facility, is now commissioning with capacity to treat up to 20 million litres of water per day.

-Our fourth water treatment facility, also located at Fording River Operations, is currently under construction and is planned for commissioning in 2021 with capacity to treat up to 7 million litres of water per day.
+Our fourth water treatment facility, the Phase 1 Fording River North Saturated Rick Fill, is currently under construction and is planned for commissioning in the fourth quarter of 2021 with capacity to treat up to 7 million litres of water per day, expanding to 30 million litres of water per day in 2022.

 Right: Water treatment facilities built, under construction and planned (click to enlarge)